Aleeza-Sheikh/NextGenLearners-DataScience-Portfolio/week-4-ML-Prediction/readme.md

 ## How to Run

-1. Open `Week4_Capstone_YourName.ipynb` in Jupyter Notebook or Google Colab.
+1. Open `Week4_Capstone_Aleeza.ipynb` in Jupyter Notebook or Google Colab.
 2. Make sure `applicants_with_features.csv` is in the same folder (or update the file path in the first code cell).
-3. Run all cells top to bottom (`Runtime → Run all` in Colab, or `Kernel → Restart & Run All` in Jupyter).
+3. Run all cells from top to bottom (`Runtime → Run all` in Colab, or `Kernel → Restart & Run All` in Jupyter).